Safeguarding Supervision

 Safeguarding Network staff have extensive experience in supervision and are regularly commissioned by organisations (including a contract from a safeguarding children partnership) to deliver safeguarding supervision training to staff.
 We provide a consistent, knowledgeable response through highly experienced leaders with schools, social care, regulatory and safeguarding expertise.
 Our supervisors all have the necessary DBS checks and references undertaken by Safeguarding Network.

-We work to the Morrison 4x4x4 model ensuring attention is paid to everyone involved in a situation.
-Consideration is given to management, support, development and mediation functions and there is a strongly reflective but action-oriented grip on events.
+We work to the model developed initially by T. Morrison (Morrison, 2005), further developed by J. Wonacott (Wonnacott, 2012 and Wonnacott, 2013) which ensures attention is paid to everyone involved in a situation.
+Consideration is given to management, support, development and mediation functions; and there is a strongly reflective but action-oriented grip on events.
 Our supervisor will ensure there is an analytic, risk-mitigated process to case analysis ensuring you have a clear approach on the more complex cases and support your teams in discussions with other agencies.

 A record of supervision is produced by the supervisor and sent to the school within 10 working days of the supervision session.
 Separate sections are produced for any young people discussed that can then be added to their safeguarding record.